List of cinemas in Thailand: Ticketing, seating and customs

 An assortment of ticket stubs from Bangkok cinemas, circa 2006.

 Ticket prices range from around 70 baht to 160 baht, depending on the time of day, the day of the week, the location of the theater and the movie being screened.
 In Bangkok cinemas, the price for new-release films will generally be 140 to 160 baht.

 Seating is assigned; audience members make their choice of seating on a computer screen at the box office.
 Online ticketing is available on theater-chain websites.
 Automated phone booking is available as well.

-Before the film, the audience must stand for the "Royal Anthem", which is accompanied by a montage of images of King Bhumibol Adulyadej.
+Before the film, the audience must stand for the "Royal Anthem", which is accompanied by a montage of images of King Vajiralongkorn.

 Most theaters in Thailand keep the air conditioning very cold; patrons often bring a light sweater or jacket.

 The EGV chain has "Gold Class" cinemas, which have smaller screening rooms fitted with reclining seats, blankets and pillows.
 Prices for a Gold Class show range from 300 baht to 500 baht.
 The Major Cineplex chain offers comparable "Emperor" class seating, while SF Cinema has "First Class" and "VIP" screenings and Major Hollywood has "Star" seats.
 Paragon Cineplex has "Ultra Screen" theaters.
 Some cinemas, including Major Cineplex, EGV and Major Hollywood, have sofa-style seating at the back of the auditoriums, intended for couples.
 Customers who purchase these types of seats may sit in a lounge before the show and may be provided with free drinks or popcorn.
 Food and drinks may also be ordered and will be served by theater staff as the movie is playing.

 Language and subtitling

 In central Bangkok and cities with many tourists and foreign residents, such as Chiang Mai, Pattaya and Phuket, foreign films (including Hollywood releases) will have the original soundtrack (called "soundtrack") with Thai subtitles.
 Outside of tourism centers and in some suburban Bangkok cinemas, all the foreign films, including Hollywood films, will generally be dubbed into Thai language.

-Films from other Asian countries, including China, Hong Kong, Japan and Korea, often play in Thailand theaters, but the soundtracks will usually be dubbed into Thai.
+Films from other Asian countries, including China, Hong Kong, Japan and Korea, often play in Thai theaters, but the soundtracks will usually be dubbed into Thai.
 Exceptions to this will be found at the Apex chain theaters in Siam Square and at House cinema on Royal City Avenue.

-Often, films from Hollywood, such as The Da Vinci Code, as well as films from European countries that feature languages other than English, will have only Thai subtitles.
+Often, films from Hollywood, as well as films from European countries that feature languages other than English, will have only Thai subtitles.

 For Thai films, most cinemas in tourism centers will have English subtitles.
-Exceptions for regional language (like Isan) in Thai film, such as Yam Yasothon (Thai: แหยม ยโสธร) and Panya Raenu (Thai: ปัญญา เรณู), which have only Thai-subtitles.
+Exceptions for regional language (like Isan) in Thai film, such as Yam Yasothon (Thai: แหยม ยโสธร) and Panya Raenu (Thai: ปัญญา เรณู), which have only Thai subtitles.